Last Updated on

 [Also Read: 2 Months Old Baby Sleep]

 All the previous noises and smiles and grunts get amplified and your baby starts responding confidently.
 He will also understand the concept of playing peek-a-boo and revel in laughter when he sees your face at the end.
-Listening to music or even saying nursery rhymes is important since their memory can then remember the tunes to be recalled later as a learning technique.
+Listening to music or even saying nursery rhymes are important since their memory can then remember the tunes to be recalled later as a learning technique.
 Mimicking actions or repeating a simple sound like “boo” or “yaa” in the middle of the rhyme are easy ways to make the game exciting as well as an educational experience.
 Your baby may make cooing sounds and turn his head towards some sounds.

 As excited and eager for interaction as he might be, at times, let your baby be by himself and engage in other activities.
 His mind is a playground of curiosity and imagination and who knows what goes on inside it while they are busy playing with toys.
 Allow that time of self to him as well.